 - Brie: You can use any kind of brie or camembert cheese for this tart.
 Keep the rind or remove it – it’s up to you.

-- Heirloom tomatoes: This is a recipe where the tomatoes play the starring role, so choose tomatoes that are flavorful and gorgeous.
+- Tomatoes: This is a recipe where the tomatoes play the starring role, so choose tomatoes that are flavorful and gorgeous.
+You can use big fat heirloom tomatoes or small cherry-sized tomatoes.

 - Fresh thyme: I prefer fresh herbs to dried, so try to use fresh thyme.
-You can also use fresh basil or oregano instead.
+You can also use fresh basil, rosemary or oregano.

 - Salt and pepper